luigiberducci/agency_hackaton/README.md

 ./run_exp.sh <exp_id>
 ```

-This will train an agent for `1M` steps using `4` parallel environments,
+This will train an agent (without observing the goals)
+for `1M` steps using `4` parallel environments,
 and save the results in `logs/`.

+**Note:** The script is subject to change as we add more experiments, so please check it before running.

 # Known Issues